atomaka/deploying-rails-app/slides/setup-git-remote.md

 note:
 - What github does when you create a new repository
-- Probably should restrict sudo
+- Should definitely restrict sudo.
+Just add commands necessary after.
+  - service puma-manager restart
+  - service nginx restart